Firewood Stack Planner

 Planning where to stack your firewood:

 You know how many cords you need for winter.
-Now you need to figure out where to put them.
-This calculator works backwards — give it the number of cords and your available space constraints, and it tells you the exact dimensions your stack needs to be.
+Now you need somewhere to put them.
+This calculator works backwards from the volume: give it the cords and the space you have, and it returns the dimension you are missing.

 The formula: